mblayman/mattlayman.com/content/understand-django/2022-05-31-debugging-tips-techniques.md

 are not the only tool worth knowing.
 In fact,
 in many cases,
-debuggers are often a terrible tool for the job.
+debuggers are a terrible tool for the job.

 What does the `print` function do that makes it so useful?